Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Prevent wrong translation domain when resolving list entries in Twig templates.
 * Fixed Leaflet inclusion in raw templates.
 * Trigger email notifications after workflow transition has been completed.
+* Use `*` value for allowing all file extensions in an upload field.
 * Use `*` value for allowing all mime types in an upload field.
 * Fixed several problems in example data helper.
 * Minor cosmetical improvement for auto completion based relation editing.